Question

 Thus, Bohr's postulate of discrete energy levels with no radiation in stable orbits (C) best explains the stability of the hydrogen atom.

-Which of the following given pair is different from rest?
+Which of the following pair is not correctly matched?